spidersocks/unified-backend/content/en/faq/parent_admin_qna_examples.md

 A: English group course fee is HK$4,500 for 8 sessions (45 minutes/session), or HK$7,500–$8,500 for 10 sessions (1 hour/session), depending on the teacher.

 Q: Can you send me your English class timetable?
 A: We first conduct a short assessment.
-After that, we will know the most suitable class and then offer an available timetable.
+After that, we can offer an available timetable for a suitable class.

 Q: Typhoon/Rainstorm — will class continue?
 A: We operate during Amber/Red rainstorms and during Typhoon Signals T1 and T3.
 If travel is unsafe for young children, please contact us for arrangements.
 We do not hold classes when Black Rain or Typhoon Signal No. 8 (or higher) is hoisted.